| Kent Good Times Dispatch

 give presentations at schools, churches and any other organizations that

 cares to listen.
 The riders hope to raise $50,000.
+"We're really excited and want to raise as much

 money as we can," said Mr. Diehl.
 "We have about $8,000 right now.
 We